How much should you spend on your new kitchen to get a return on investment?

 - If you choose to keep your home for the longer term instead of selling it and you transform your home into a dynamic, functional space that makes you feel happy and fulfilled, you will ensure immediate satisfaction while you live in your home and more value if/when you decide to sell.

 - If you intend on selling quickly you must prioritize where to invest to add the most value to your home.
-Quality of materials and functionality of space or very important and shouldn’t be brushed aside.
+Quality of materials and functionality of space are very important and shouldn’t be brushed aside.

 - While it’s true that spending too much on your kitchen project could mean you might not recoup all or some of your investment, it is equally true that spending too little could actually reduce your home’s value when compared to similar homes in the same price and/or the same neighborhood.